ikramarn/Garage/README.md

 An API Gateway unifies all backend endpoints under `/api/*`.
 Authentication uses JWT with RBAC (admin and customer).

+Recent changes:
+- Login: After signing in, users are redirected to Home.
+- Payments: Payments are made against invoices (select an invoice), not appointments.
+- Invoices: Only admins can create invoices and only for completed appointments (server verifies completion).

 ## Stack

 - Frontend: React + Vite + React Router